Automattic/domain-services-client/docs/classes/Automattic-Domain-Services-Event-Data-Trait.md

 ## Summary:

-A trait that defines data access methods common to all event classes.
+Trait that defines data access methods common to all event classes.

 ---